-Jaume Gine explored a Machian interpretation of the modified second law of motion interpretation of Milgrom's MOND based on the accelerated expansion of the universe \cite{Gine2009}, in which $a_0=GM_u/{R_u}^2$ is the acceleration that a experimental body feels induced by the rest of the matter of the universe in its inertial frame of reference, and the value of acceleration for which inertial and gravitational masses of a body can differ.
-Thus, the equivalence principle between inertial and gravitational masses is broken for accelerations smaller than $a_0$ for the case of galaxies.
-The relationship $a_0 \sim c^2 \sqrt{\Lambda}$ is found through Sciama's interpretation of Mach's principle and it is suggested that in a Lorentz universe, in which $\Lambda=0$, standard dynamics holds.
+Jaume Gine explored a Machian interpretation of the modified second law of motion for the simple interpolating function of Milgrom's MOND based on the accelerated expansion of the universe \cite{Gine2009}, in which $a_0=GM_u/{R_u}^2=c^2/R_u$ is the acceleration that an experimental body feels induced by the rest of the matter of the universe in its inertial frame of reference, and the value of acceleration for which inertial and gravitational masses of a body can differ.
+Thus, the equivalence principle between inertial and gravitational masses is broken for accelerations smaller than $a_0$.
 In a following paper \cite{Gine2012}, Gine attempted to derive a phenomenological version of Milgrom's MOND modification to Newton's second law.
-He considers $a_0$ as the acceleration at which the edge of the universe at distance $R_u$ goes away from a considered central inertial point due to the expansion of the universe.
-By applying the principle of relativity considering the distant universe at rest, an new interpolating function similar to Milgrom's MOND simple interpolating function is derived.
+He considers $a_0$ to be the acceleration at which the edge of the universe at distance $R_u$ goes away from a considered central inertial point due to the expansion of the universe.
+By relativizing acceleration considering the distant universe at rest, he derives a new interpolating function similar to Milgrom's MOND simple interpolating function.

-Even though interesting ideas have been put forward relating MOND to Mach's principle, an exact equivalence will be presented onwards, which should arise as an approximation in any theory of modified inertia which attempts to explain dark matter effects in galaxies.